yousefabukar/Sorting-Algorithm-Visualiser/README.md

 ## *A Python project for visualizing sorting algorithms*

-This project provides a visual representation of the bubble sort algorithm using matplotlib.
-It creates an animated plot that shows how the algorithm rearranges elements step by step.
+This project provides a visual representation of the Bubble, Insertion, Selection, Merge, Quick and Heap sort algorithms using matplotlib.
+It creates an animated plot that shows how the algorithms rearranges elements step by step.

 ### Features